halostatue/diff-lcs/CONTRIBUTING.md

 # Contributing

-Contribution to diff-lcs is encouraged in any form: a bug report, a feature request, or code contributions.
-There are a few DOs and DON'Ts for contributions.
+Contribution to diff-lcs is encouraged: bug reports, feature requests, or code contributions.
+There are a few DOs and DON'Ts that should be followed.

-- DO:
+## DO

 - Keep the coding style that already exists for any updated Ruby code (support or otherwise).
 I use [Standard Ruby][standardrb] for linting and formatting.

 - Use thoughtfully-named topic branches for contributions.
 Rebase your commits into logical chunks as necessary.

 - Use [quality commit messages][qcm].

 - Add your name or GitHub handle to `CONTRIBUTORS.md` and a record in the `CHANGELOG.md` as a separate commit from your main change.
 (Follow the style in the `CHANGELOG.md` and provide a link to your PR.)

 - Add or update tests as appropriate for your change.
 The test suite is written in [RSpec][rspec].

 - Add or update documentation as appropriate for your change.
 The documentation is RDoc; diff-lcs does not use extensions that may be present in alternative documentation generators.

-- DO NOT:
+## DO NOT

 - Modify `VERSION` in `lib/diff/lcs/version.rb`.
 When your patch is accepted and a release is made, the version will be updated at that point.

 - Modify `diff-lcs.gemspec`; it is a generated file.
 (You _may_ use `rake gemspec` to regenerate it if your change involves metadata related to gem itself).

 - Modify the `Gemfile`.

+## LLM-Generated Contribution Policy

+diff-lcs is a library with complex interactions and subtle decisions (some of them possibly even wrong).
+It is extremely important that any issues or pull requests be well understood by the submitter and that, especially for pull requests, the developer can attest to the [Developer Certificate of Origin][dco] for each pull request (see [LICENCE](LICENCE.md)).

+If LLM assistance is used in writing pull requests, this must be documented in the commit message and pull request.
+If there is evidence of LLM assistance without such declaration, the pull request **will be declined**.

+Any contribution (bug, feature request, or pull request) that uses unreviewed LLM output will be rejected.

 ## Test Dependencies